KnBrckr/aad-doc-manager/readme.txt

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from the /assets directory or the directory that contains the stable readme.txt (tags or trunk).
 Screenshots in the /assets directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
 2. This is the second screen shot

 == Changelog ==

+= 0.8 =
+* Update to Datatables 1.10.16
+* Update to mark.js 8.9.1
+* Fix: 403 errors when trying to use cdn.datatables.net by making local copies

 = 0.7 =
 * Enhance: Document Updates only allow same mime type to be uploaded